Anne Richards: Non-executive positions

-Richards served as Vice-Convener of the Court of the University of Edinburgh (2014–20) and is a former director of both the Esure Group plc and the Scottish Chamber Orchestra.
+Richards has been chair of Coutts and Company, a subsidiary of Natwest and one of the United Kingdom's oldest private banks, since 2025.
+She served as Vice-Convener of the Court of the University of Edinburgh (2014–20) and is a former director of both the Esure Group plc and the Scottish Chamber Orchestra.

 She is a member of the US-based Board of Leaders of 2020 Women on Boards, which works to increasing the proportion of women on corporate boards.

 Richards chaired the CERN and Society Foundation Board from 2014 until 2020.